 Exploitation and absolute economic growth

-Today’s CO2 concentration is higher than it ever was in the history of this planet.
+Today’s CO2 concentration is higher than it ever was in the history of this planet (latest news).
 The reason is the ongoing industrialization since 250 years.
-The strange idea of absolute economic growth led to a situation, where mankind starts to pay the price for decades and centuries of exploitation.
-Workers have been exploited, populations have been explioted, plants and animals have been exploited, resources have been exploited, and nature as a whole has been explioted.
+The notion of absolute economic growth has led to a situation, where mankind starts to pay the price for decades and centuries of exploitation.
+Workers have been exploited, populations have been exploited, plants and animals have been exploited, resources have been exploited, and nature as a whole has been exploited.
 We are at the point where the system breaks down because of exploitation.

 Posted